What Is a POS System? Ultimate Small Business Guide

 - Current stock quantities

 Retail POS systems will often have features to create and print barcodes and shipping labels, as well as track orders for curbside pickup.
-The best POS systems also offer advanced inventory features that help you manage purchase orders, forecast product demands, store vendor information, track perishable goods, and see segmented performance reviews.
-If you need to track inventory anywhere, a POS will improve the process.
+The best POS systems also offer advanced inventory features that help you manage purchase orders, forecast product demands, store vendor information, track perishable goods, see segmented performance reviews, and monitor inventory across channels and locations.

 Many POS systems have robust inventory systems already built in.
 Check out our guide to the top POS inventory management systems.

-Tracking customer contact info, purchases, totals, payment methods, and returns isn’t only helpful in overall sales—but also in targeted marketing campaigns.
+These functions aren’t only helpful for overall sales, but also for creating targeted marketing campaigns.
 When you know who purchases what, who frequents your store the most, and who the big spenders are, your marketing efforts can be much more successful.

 Leverage your CRM data to foster loyalty with a customer loyalty program.
 Some POS systems, like Square, even have in-house loyalty programs already integrated into their POS plans, but most will require a third-party loyalty program software.